sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-3/Hetrogenous-Data-Structures-in-C.md

 .align 8
 ```

-The above ensures the data following it is will start at an address that is a multiple of 8.
+The above ensures the data following it will start at an address that is a multiple of 8.
 This can be used for jump tables, which hold 8 byte long addresses.

 Given the following struct `S1`: